lindseysim/templatize/README.md

 ### More on functions

-Functions are arguably the most powerful (and sometimes frustrating) aspect of Templatize, especially paired with the [pass-context-to-function directive](./more/functions/#passing-context-to-functions).
+Functions are arguably the most powerful (and sometimes frustrating) aspect of Templatize, especially paired with the [pass-context-to-function directive](./more/functions/#passing-context-to-functions) and [chaining functions](./more/functions/#chaining-functions).
 This section only covers the most superficial use of functions.

 See additional documentation for more on [functions](./more/functions/).